Quality Assurance

 The Quality Assurance Team works to uphold goals within the system of quality established by the Department of Justice (DOJ) to:

-- Provide high quality error-free forensic analysis which is able to withstand rigorous challenges for court admissibility;
+• Provide high quality error-free forensic analysis which is able to withstand rigorous challenges for court admissibility;

-- Provide impartial reporting of scientifically accepted forensic analyses;
+• Provide impartial reporting of scientifically accepted forensic analyses;

-- Maintain the integrity of evidence by protecting it from loss, deterioration, and contamination;
+• Maintain the integrity of evidence by protecting it from loss, deterioration, and contamination;

-- Ensure forensic science staff are trained in the skills necessary to perform their work;
+• Ensure forensic science staff are trained in the skills necessary to perform their work;

-- Ensure continual improvement of the quality system;
+• Ensure continual improvement of the quality system;

-- Fulfill the forensic science quality statement.
+• Achieve the forensic science quality objectives.

 Accreditation is a voluntary program.
 This program ensures that the laboratory provides effective and quality service.
 The laboratory program is vigorously reviewed to ensure that it is operating under accepted guidelines that are practiced internationally and routinely.

 The Wisconsin State Crime Laboratories (WSCL) scoped areas only are accredited to ISO/IEC 17025:2017, “General requirements for the competency of testing and calibrations laboratories.”
 These standards allow for simplified reporting based upon a written agreement with our customers.
 The Crime Laboratories choose simplified reporting to improve readability and avoid misunderstandings.
-WSCL reports reflect accreditation only as specified by the
+WSCL reports reflect accreditation only as specified by the Scope of Accreditation.
+WSCL reports provided by areas outside the Scope of Accreditation are not accredited.

 The Transmittal of Criminal Evidence form is used to request evidence testing.
 By using this form the customer agrees to receive a simplified report.
-More information about the reporting elements are outlined in this
+More information about the reporting elements are outlined in this simplified report document.

 Many Wisconsin statutes directly affect the Wisconsin State Crime Laboratories.
 Wisconsin statutes supersede accreditation standards or lab requirements.